-The majority of crimes involve property crimes such as larceny and breaking and entering into homes and businesses.
-Special emphasis is placed on sex crimes and violators of sex offender laws.
+The majority of the cases the division works on are property-related crimes such as larceny and breaking and entering's into homes and businesses.

 Education & Training

-The Evidence Room Supervisor, Detective Sergeant Chunn, is tasked with maintaining the Evidence Room, maintaining the control logs for all seized evidence or found property stored in the Evidence Room, and helping with the disposal of evidence via Court Order.
+Lt.
+Kit Walston and Evidence Room Technician Det.
+Sgt.
+Carlos Lilly maintain the Evidence Room.
+They are tasked with the security of the Evidence Room, maintaining the control logs for all seized evidence or found property stored in the Evidence Room, and helping with the disposal of evidence via Court Order.